 1. CTBC Bank

-Established in 1966, CTBC has been ranked as the largest private bank in Taiwan.
+Established in 1966, CTBC has been ranked as the largest bank in Taiwan.
 It changed its name from China Securities and Investment Corporation, to become a subsidiary of CTBC Financial Holding Co.
 Ltd in the year 2002.
-Its headquarters are based in Taipei and offer employment to 11,000 professionals who execute different banking responsibilities in 150 branches in Taiwan and others numbering to 108 overseas.
+Its headquarters are based in Taipei and offer employment to 11,000 professionals who execute different banking responsibilities in 150 branches in Taiwan and others numbering 108 overseas.